Sabir-Ali-Mondal/SAM-ScreenParser/automation_suggestion.md

                    clicks it
 ```

-- The model's list has, for each thing on screen: an `id`, the `text`, the OS `control_type`, and a `type` only when SAM is sure.
+- The model's list has, for each thing on screen: an `id`, the `text`, the OS `control_type` (when useful), and a `type` only when SAM is sure.
 It has no pixel numbers and no confidence score.
 - The clicker's list has the pixel spot (`center`, `bounds`) for each `id`.
 The model never sees this list.

 Because the model never sees pixels, it cannot make up a coordinate.